Thyroid disease

-Thyroid disease is a medical condition that affects the function of the thyroid gland.
+Thyroid disease is a medical condition that affects the structure and/or function of the thyroid gland.
 The thyroid gland is located at the front of the neck and produces thyroid hormones that travel through the blood to help regulate many other organs, meaning that it is an endocrine organ.
 These hormones normally act in the body to regulate energy use, infant development, and childhood development.

 There are five general types of thyroid disease, each with their own symptoms.
 A person may have one or several different types at the same time.
 The five groups are: